Contentify/Contentify/daux/docs/Development/Creating_Layouts.md

 The navigation module includes a widget to display a breadcrumb navigation.
 Add the widget to the frontend layout template (or other templates) to render a breadcrumb navigation:

-    @widget('Navi::Breadcrumb', compact('breadcrumb'))
+    @widget('Navigations::Breadcrumb', compact('breadcrumb'))

 The variable `breadcrumb` is filled by the constrcutor of the base controller.
 It only contains the name of the current module.
 To pass trough a more detailed navigation you may use the breadcrumb method provided by the base controller:

-    // Inside of a controller inheriting from BaseController:
+    // Inside of a controller that is inheriting from BaseController:
     $links = ['News' => url('news'), 'We invented a new cookie recipe' => url('news/123')];
     $this->breadcrumb($links);